 The Center for Fraternal Values and Leadership manages the 70+ fraternal organizations recognized on campus.
 Over 4,000 WVU students are members of these organizations, which include fraternities and sororities, as well as service, academic, professional, special-interest and academic organizations.

 Center for Service and Learning

 The Center for Service and Learning provides support and resources to students who want to connect their passions with their academic work and future career.
 We encourage civic engagement and social action that builds on your desire to make a difference.
 Mountaineers lead by example, and even long after graduating, they are building communities and changing our world.
 Our goal is to provide you the skills you need to forward WVU’s land-grant mission.

 Deadlines/Important Dates: iServe is the place to begin noting all your engagement from day one.

 Center for Veteran, Military and Family Programs (Mountaineer Bunker)

-Deadlines/Important Dates: Student need to submit a Certificate of Eligibility (CoE), a copy of the veteran's or sponsor's DD-214 (unless Chapter 35), VA Educational Intake/Agreement Form and be registered for 12 degree pursuant hours before certification of benefits can begin.
-Instructions can be found in the Benefits section of our website.
+Deadlines/Important Dates: To begin benefits, students need to apply for a Certificate of Eligibility (CoE), Apply for VA Benefits, provide a copy of the veteran's or sponsor's DD-214 (unless Chapter 35), VA Educational Intake/Agreement Form and be registered for 12 degree pursuant hours before certification of benefits can begin.
+Instructions can be found at Benefit Information on our veteran’s webpage.

-Note: The CoE can take 45-60 days to receive from the VA.
+Note: The CoE may take 30-45 days to receive from the VA.